jerryq0101/Qish-Unix-Shell/README.md

 ### Memory Management

-This was a pain in the ass.
+This was a pain in the 🍑.

-As mentioned above, the main block of memory that is operated upon is the `char **args` block of memory.
+As mentioned above, the main block of memory operated upon is the `char **args` block.

 #### Problems
 1. My parsing strategy causes the modification of the total number of malloc'ed elements in `char **args`, due to parsing for non-properly formatted operators.

-For example, "ls -l| wc" would have count 3 and then would have count 4 after parsed.

-The args would also be replaced and set to a longer array of strings when doing `parse_operator_in_args`.
+For example, the args of "ls -l| wc" would have size 3 and then would have size 4 after parsed.
+It is set to a more extended array of strings when doing `parse_operator_in_args`.

-2. Operators in args are not free'd at the end of each loop for freeing because they are set to NULL for proper command formatting.
+2. String constants in args are not free'd at the end of each loop because they are set to NULL for proper command formatting.

 For example, for parallel commands, as execv needs null-terminated string arrays to be passed in for each command. e.g. "ls", "-l", "&", "ls" is turned into "ls", "-l", NULL, "ls".
-For each command's execution, I would pass in the pointer referring to the first "ls" and the second "ls".
+For each command's execution, I would pass in the pointer referring to the initial string of the first command.
+The first pointer would be "ls" and the second is also "ls".

 (FUTURE: I could've just used string literals for operators when parsing them, then I don't need to free)